 Table of Contents

-What Is Hearing Loss and How Is It Caused?
+What Is Hearing Loss and How Common Is It?

 Hearing loss or hearing impairment is the inability to hear, and it can be total or partial and present in one ear (unilateral) or both ears (bilateral).

-Hearing loss may be present at birth, gradually acquired over your lifetime, or it may even happen suddenly.
-Hearing impairment is therefore often described as either congenital or acquired.
+Hearing loss may occur at birth, be gradually acquired over your lifetime, or even happen suddenly.
+Hearing impairment is, therefore, categorised as either congenital (from birth) or acquired (develops after you’re born).

-The economic and loss of wellbeing cost of hearing impairment in NZ was estimated to be $4.9 billion in 2016.
+Otherwise, this hearing loss problem can get a little on the expensive side.
+The economic and loss of well-being cost of hearing impairment in NZ was estimated to be $4.9 billion in 2016.

-Congenital causes of hearing loss are present at birth or soon after.
+Congenital hearing loss is present at birth or soon after.
 Hearing impairment may be caused by hereditary and non-hereditary genetic determinants or by specific complications throughout pregnancy and childbirth, including:

 - infections during pregnancy like maternal rubella or syphilis